abhi-sama/Business-Growth-Prediction-Model/README.md

 To make this decision, we used a Linear Regression model.
 The dataset was divided into a training set (70%) and a test set (30%).
 The training data was used to train the model, while the test data was used to evaluate its performance.

-The accuracy of the model was assessed using the following metrics:
+The accuracy of the model:
 - Training Subset Accuracy: 98.2%
 - Test Subset Accuracy: 98.9%